CCCD-Jamaica/cccd-sveltekit/README.md

 - To leverage cutting-edge web technologies and AI-assisted development
 - To build a fast, efficient web application
 - To ensure a high performance and seamless deployment
-- To create a user-friendly and accessible website for the deaf community in Jamaica
+- To create a user-friendly and accessible website for the Deaf community in Jamaica
 - To implement a Jamaican Sign Language (JSL) Resource Page utilizing AI to learn and teach JSL

 ### Project License